Fibromyalgia Basics

 Treating Trigger Point Pain

-Hong, Blatman and Headley all endorse a endorse a self-help program to improve treatment success.
-“I like my patients to feel that they have control over their pain, at least to some degree,” says Headley.
-“Patients should be taught some techniques to do themselves, but the trick is in the instructions.”
-If the patient causes their muscles to hurt more, “other MTPs will form to ‘defend against the trauma’ of the treatment,” says Headley.
+Blatman and Headley both endorse a patient self-help program.
+“I like my patients to feel that they have some control over their pain,” says Headley.
+“Patients can be taught techniques to do themselves.”
+However, patients must avoid hurting their muscles because “other MTPs will form to ‘defend against the trauma’ of the treatment,” says Headley.

-Where or how do you start?
-You don’t want to stretch muscles containing MTPs without applying pressure to minimize your nodules or MTPs.
+Where should you start?
+You don’t want to stretch muscles containing MTPs without applying pressure to minimize your MTPs.
 This could easily make your pain worse.

 “Think of your muscles as a set of springs, with the area in the MTP being the tightest wound spring in the entire muscle,” says Headley.
-“If you stretch the muscle, all of the other ‘springs’ will stretch before the tight spring where the taut band and the MTP are located.
+“If you stretch the muscle, all the other ‘springs’ will stretch before the tight spring where the taut band and the MTP are located.
 You will end up with an overstretched muscle, but the MTP will remain.
-For this reason, stretching alone (without also applying pressure on the nodule) should be done after the MTP has been released (i.e., worked out), or when it first starts to tighten up again.”
+For this reason, stretching alone should be done after the MTP has been released (i.e., worked out), or when it first starts to tighten up again.”

 Headley’s “How To”